Go Vector Go & Team Vector to the Rescue

 - Change in the behavior of a person is the result of the interactions with the person.

-In Team Vector to the Rescue, kids learn key SEL and physics skills by:
+In Team Vector to the Rescue, kids learn key SEL and physics

 - Resolving and de-escalating observed bullying conflicts.